 Explore San Francisco Blog

-The Most Creative Spaces in San Francisco History, Part One
+The Most Creative Spaces in SF History, Part One

 City Lights and The Fillmore:

 Creativity and innovation are hallmarks of San Francisco, where a startup mentality continues to define us.
 We routinely set foot on the hallowed grounds of storied cultural landmarks—unprecedented venues at their inception that remain progressive icons today.
 Here, insiders reminisce on the impact of four classic SF institutions to remind us why they epitomize the city’s special spirit.
 In this installment, we start with City Lights and The Fillmore.
 Next week, we’ll continue with Castro Theatre and Stern Grove.

 City Lights Bookstore, est. 1953.
 By Lawrence Ferlinghetti, cofounder, publisher, and poet